pickles27/weather-cats/README.md

 1. offer temperature conversion between C and F and mph to km/h

-2. optimize 'results' page for narrow screens < 1000 px
+2. optimize 'results' page for narrow screens < 1000 px (make elements wrap)

 3. create collections of cat pictures for each weather type so users get more variety